143 New Britain Avenue

 Closed Mondays.
-Tuesday & Wednesday open at 4pm.
+Tuesdays & Wednesdays open at 4pm.
 We are available by phone 2 hours prior to our opening time.
-If on a phone, tap MORE for our hours.
-We do not take reservations, all seating is first-come, first-served.
+If on a phone, tap MORE below for our hours.
+All seating is first-come, first-served, we do not take reservations.

 We love being the custodians of this historic building and we take that responsibility seriously.
 The building has seen so much over the years; people making wonderful memories, meeting their spouse, holding special events, a Thanksgiving fire, a direct tornado hit, and generations of families and friends enjoying great food and drink and good cheer.

 The building was erected in 1789, the same year George Washington was inaugurated as president.
 Originally it contained 3 rooms; a bedchamber, winter kitchen, and dining room.
 A ballroom was later added.

 The tavern was well equipped; it had a loom-room, cobbler’s bench, carpenter’s shop, corn-shelling machine and full kitchen (all cooking was done in the fireplace and stone oven).
 Years later a descendant turned the downstairs kitchen into a complete blacksmith shop, which is still intact and is known as The Forge Dining room.
 This picturesque room is a favorite for our guests.
 The original bellows and anvil are still in place.

 In 1795, John Cooke purchased the house and land from Luther Shepard for 36 pounds.
 Though records are imprecise, it is assumed John Cooke was the proprietor of the tavern before purchasing it outright.
 Upon opening Cooke’s Tavern he wrote in his diary that he wanted to “purvey food for man and beast (horses!).”
 As time went on business flourished and Cooke’s Tavern became a well-known stagecoach stop for travelers along the College Highway.
 It was the center of social life in central Connecticut.